Where science and the natural world converge through the arts

 He says: ‘When you are doing comedy around serious topics, it can be daunting.
 But we’re making people feel better and comedy can definitely do a lot of heavy lifting.
 I truly believe that satire can help change things for the better.’

-All the works that Dance North creates are unique, built and conceived in different ways, but share the same philosophy in relation to commenting on the state of the natural world.
+All the works that Dancenorth create are unique, built and conceived in different ways, but share the same philosophy in relation to commenting on the state of the natural world.
 Its most recent and highly successful show, RED, returning for a season in Brisbane, reflects this.

 Page tells ArtsHub: ‘RED was born out of a deep concern for the natural environment and the loss of biodiversity, species and habitat right across the planet.
 Also an awareness that humans see ourselves as distinct and separate from nature, which is not the case.
 RED speaks to that sense of separation between humans and the natural world.’